egonm12/ai-agent-workshop/README.md

 - Output is more structured or faster than doing it manually

 **Stretch ideas:**
+- Look at more configuration options in the [docs](https://opencode.ai/docs/agents/#configure).
 - Add a `constraints` / style instruction in description
 - Create a complementary `qa` agent and have `build` ask it to review generated code